Zayn-Rekhi/CS180GroupProject/README.md

 ### User.java
 The user class represents a User.
 Each user contains fields  username, bio, password, profile picture, and ID.
-Each user also maintain lists of permissions, friends, blocked users, and posts.
+Each user also maintain lists of friends, blocked users, and posts.
 The class has functionalities to access the posts from other users.
 Users have accessors and mutators for each of the fields.
 There are 10 test cases